Outline your Pitch and Demo Video

 - Reflect about how your team has grown

-Your pitch video explains your idea to the world!
+Your pitch video and demo video explains your idea to the world!
 Judges will look for evidence of your work in these separate areas: Ideation, Technical, Pitch, Overall Impression, and, for Senior Division, Entrepreneurship.
-Be sure to plan to include what you have learned throughout our curriculum in your video:
+Be sure to plan to include what you have learned throughout our curriculum in your videos:

 - Problem statement including the reason you chose to solve it and statistics about the problem in your community - why is this problem important to you and the world?